Geoffrey Wansell:

 The burden of that injustice stayed with Sally Clark throughout the last brief years of her life.
 No one knows - yet - how she died, but I am convinced that her death was as a result of a broken heart: a woman unable to cope with the pain of being so utterly traduced by a society that should have known better.

-the victim of a legal system that wanted us to "think dirty" about mothers who lost their children, and of unspeakably arrogant expert medical witnesses who could not conceive that they might be wrong, and the disinterest of a society that doesn't seem to care about the loss of an infant child - unless they happen to be stabbed in a public street.
+On Mother's Day, let us all offer up a prayer for Sally Clark, the victim of a legal system that wanted us to "think dirty" about mothers who lost their children, and of unspeakably arrogant expert medical witnesses who could not conceive that they might be wrong, and the disinterest of a society that doesn't seem to care about the loss of an infant child - unless they happen to be stabbed in a public street.

 I will never, ever forget Sally Clark; how could I?
 But let us hope and pray that society does not either - and let us hope that her memory reminds us all never to let medical experts, or lawyers, tell us what motherhood truly means.